FonzHdz/FonzHdz/README.md

 🚀 My academic journey and projects have allowed me to work with **JavaScript, TypeScript, React, Node.js, and Java**, gaining experience in both **frontend** and **backend** development.

-🧠 I’m part of **IYALAB**, a *multimedia research group* focused on innovation, intelligent systems, and the intersection between technology and creativity.
+🧠 🧠 I’m part of **IYALAB**, a research seedbed in Multimedia Engineering at Universidad Autónoma de Occidente.
+There, we explore creative and experimental approaches to technology, developing solutions grounded in the local context through interactive design, multimedia systems, and critical analysis of real-world problems.

-Through this experience, I’ve developed skills in teamwork, leadership, and applied research.
+This experience has strengthened my skills in exploration, teamwork, documentation, and applied research.

 ---